ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - regular inheritence: `class Foo {}; class SubFoo extends Foo {};`
 - multiple inheritence: `class Foo {}; class Bar {}; class FooBar extends Foo, Bar {};`
 - can call `super` to invoke the parent classes implementation of a overridden method
+- `this` keyword
+    - instance variables don't need `this.some_instance_var`, can be ref directly with `some_instance_var`
+        - only when a method has a argument with the same name do you need to specify `this`
 ```java
 class Foo {
     int data;